-This 16-week Learning Journey is an online training of trainers on the refreshed CVCA 2.0 tool, so participants can become trainers and facilitate successful and interactive trainings on climate vulnerability and capacity analysis.
+This 14-week Learning Journey is an online training of trainers on the refreshed CVCA 2.0 tool, so participants can become trainers and facilitate successful and interactive trainings on climate vulnerability and capacity analysis.

-Enroll by 1st October 2021 on a first come, first served basis.
+Enroll and make payment by 26th September 2022 on a first come, first served basis.

 Who can enroll?

 We aim to make the CARE Climate and Resilience Academy as inclusive as possible.
 This training is open to development and humanitarian practitioners from all types of organizations or institutions.
 Applicants should however:

 - Have a fair understanding and experience of Climate Vulnerability Assessment tools.

 - Be interested in becoming a trainer on the CVCA 2.0 tool.

 - Be able to commit the equivalent of 2 days a month for the course duration and be willing and able to be an active participant and complete assignments on time.

 - Have a good understanding of/be able to communicate in English.

 - Have access to reliable internet required for completing the course.